calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 * Be punctual and reliable
 * Dressed appropriately
+    * Hair well kept
 * Keep your phone off
     * Focus on your role (There is little _downtime_ in schools)
 * Do not discuss politics or religion at your place of work
     * This will likely alienate people.
-It is not relevant to your role
+It is not relevant to your role.
+* Your colleagues do not need to be your friends
+    * You can respect them as professionals effectively and interact with them but still not like them

 Personal Attitude